nitin42/terminal-in-react/README.md

 * Prettifying the console output
 * and much more (or suggest me something)

-For more updates about the new changes and progress, follow me on Twitter [@NTulswani](https://twitter.com/NTulswani).
+For new updates and progress, Follow me on Twitter [@NTulswani](https://twitter.com/NTulswani).

 ## API